PopDanAlexandru/kafka-mvp/README.md

 ![Kafka schema registry.png](Kafka%20schema%20registry.png)

 ### Kafka vs RabbitMQ:
-* Kafka works as a Queue but in addition it organizes the messages on topics, and assigns an offset (ID) to each message, such that a consumer can request again older messages to support retry mechanisms.
-So Kafka is durable and supports more complex message handling.
+* Kafka works as a Queue but in addition it organizes the messages on topics, and assigns an ID to each message, such that a consumer can request again older messages to support the retry/replay mechanisms.
+* Kafka is pull-based, to allow scalability (_adding multiple consumers to a topic, without affecting the performance_).
+Each consumer can use different polling/fetching frequency (_a consumer polls in real time, another consumes messages in batches_).
+But RabbitMQ is push-based, because the exchange sends the message to a subscribed consumer.
+* Kafka does not have a default management dashboard, as [RabbitMQ does](https://www.rabbitmq.com/docs/management#management-ui-screenshot-with-basic-authentication), but there are external tools like [Confluent](https://www.confluent.io/product/confluent-platform/gui-driven-management-and-monitoring/) and [AKHQ](https://akhq.io/) for monitoring the Kafka cluster.

 ### Use-cases and advantages:
 * processing and storing millions of messages per second, and ability to replay historical data, to generate statistics or to re-run algorithms => **Big-Data applications** or **Logging**